Travel Guide to Sri Lanka

 Unless you have a phone service that includes free roaming, it will be expensive to use your phone without Wi-Fi.

-Most hotels and venues offer free Wi‑Fi.
+Most hotels, cafes and venues offer free Wi‑Fi.

 Suggested mobile apps to install before traveling: